 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-All obligatory activities must be approved in the same semester.
-All obligatory assignments are only valid the semester you attend the course.
+The obligatory activity must be approved for you to sit the exam.
+Approved obligatory attendance is only valid the semester you attend the course.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.

 You submit your assignment in the digital examination system Inspera.
 Read more about how to submit in Inspera.